reshuraj/PortfolioProjects/README.md

 # Data Analysis Portfolio Projects Repository
-This repository holds some of the data analysis projects done in tools like SQL, Excel, Tableau, Python
+This repository holds some of the data analysis projects done in tools like SQL, Excel, Tableau, Python and Power BI